 Production hardening

-• Add correlation IDs from lender request through Vault APIs for traceability
+• Add correlation IDs from the lender request through Vault APIs for traceability.

-• Add retry/backoff only for session bootstrap network failures
+• Add bounded retry/backoff only for transient session-bootstrap network failures, not for provider-side failures.

-• Instrument completion/error metrics by lender tenant and integration partner
+• Instrument completion/error metrics by lender tenant and integration partner, split by delivery_mode.